madprops/airc/README.md

 }
 ```

-Override only configs you need, you don't need to define all.
+Override only the configs you need, you don't need to define all.

 Remember to add yourself as an admin.